 Reviews are conducted regularly.
-Let NASC know if your needs, personal or financial situation have changed.
+Let your home support agency or Needs Assessor know if your needs, personal or financial situation have changed.
 If you do not agree with any part of this process you can also ask for a review.